 You can add as many points as you are interested in simulating by using either the menu to the right or by directly clicking on the canvas.
 Use the button "Add New Points From Canvas" and click wherever you like to place your pointer; you can edit the values from the table to the right.
 Don't forget to click "Done" when you're ready.

-You can also create a linear set of points using the pencil next to a point at the table to the right.
+You can also create a parametric set of points using the button "Generate Multiple Points" on top.
 You can vary any of the three dimensions as you like and all the combinations will be simulated.
 Simply type the preferred "start", "step", and "end" values.
-You should fill the same start and end value and step equal to 1 when you do not wish to sweep a direction.
-For example, a horizontal sweep setup should look like this:
+For example:

 The created Pointer Placement is saved automatically, simply click back to "Pointers" tab to add a new Placement or to "Analysis" if you are ready to continue with setting up your Analysis.